darealshinji/gendlopen/README.md

 Here's how the input text format must be:

  * all symbols that should be loaded must be listed as C-style prototypes, ending on semi-colon (;)
+ * comments and preprocessor lines are ignored
- * comments are ignored, line-breaks are treated as spaces
+ * line-breaks are treated as spaces
  * you can set some options on a line beginning with `%option`, for example `%option format=c++ prefix=mydl library=libfoo.so`